Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Frequently Asked Questions/FAQ - In One Sentence, What Are We Doing?.md

 Attempt 4: We are working together to bring Heaven to Earth.

-Attempt 5: We are establishing the Kingdom of God, on Earth as it is in Heaven
+Attempt 5: We are arising and uniting to [[Pass The Flame]] and illuminate the present Darkness.

+Attempt 6: In partnership with the Creator, One Another, and All Creation, we are Co-Creating the Best Possible Future For All.

+The Creator is inviting us All to become [[Co-Creators]] of an entirely [[New World]].